KitMcDermott/DM6053-Ideation-and-Prototyping-SP17-Duff/creative_process.md

 [Google Scholar](https://scholar.google.com/) is another good starting point, if you find an interesting article or book that it is behind a paywall, try searching for the title in the NYU library.

+**Part 01 Due date:**

+### Part 02

+Making something using the *process* (this may or may not relate to style) of the creator of your choice.
+If they are a designer, this may mean applying their method to a design problem.
+If they are another type of creative, the result may be a more artistic output.
+Document yourself following their process and post it to your website.
+Also post an image or link to the final creative output.
+Final formats may include: video, photo, prototype, 2-D artwork, audio, documentation of site-specific work or a performance.
+Final format may *not* include: a powerpoint presentation.
+If you have an idea for a final format not listed her, please speak with me.

+**Part 02 Due date:**